akvorado/akvorado/console/data/docs/01-install.md

 # docker run --rm ghcr.io/akvorado/akvorado:latest help
 ```

-Check the `docker-compose.yml` file for an example on how to deploy
+Check the `docker-compose.yml` file for an example on how to deploy *Akvorado*
-*Akvorado* using containers.
-If you want to use `docker-compose`, have
-a look at the [quick start procedure](00-intro#quick-start).
+using containers.
+If you want to use `docker-compose`, have a look at the [quick
+start procedure](00-intro#quick-start).
+This documentation assumes you are
+running the `docker-compose` setup.

 ## Pre-built binary